Ski Touring in the Fjords of Norway

-Join us on a unique trip around one of Norway's most beautiful fjords; a week-long ski touring in beautiful scenery in Sunnmøre (Norways westcoast) with magnificent views of the sea and fjord.
-We stay in unique and charming accommodation on the trip.
+Join us on a unique tour around one of Norway's most beautiful fjords tours; a week-long ski touring in beautiful scenery in Sunnmøre (Norway's west coast) with magnificent views of the sea and fjord.
+We stay in unique and charming accommodations on the adventure tour.

-This is a trip in exceptionally beautiful scenery, with spectacular views and numerous skiing options.
+This is a tour in exceptionally beautiful scenery, with spectacular views and numerous skiing options.

-The trip around the Hjørundfjord is a randonee skiing trip where we ski from village to village carrying relatively light rucksacks and ski to summits, and explore valleys and destinations en route.
-We bring everything we need for the week's trip in our rucksacks (we can also organise baggage transport), and the daily legs around the fjord are relatively tough, with ascents of up to 1,200-1,300 metres.
-We stay in high-quality, unique accommodation en route, including in the village of Trandal, which has a population of five or six and to which there is no road, and at the charming design hotel Villa Norangdal and the beautiful Sagafjord Hotel in Sæbø.
-Staying in such great accommodation on a fantastic skiing trip makes this a truly unique trip in our opinion, and well worth travelling from far and wide to experience!
+The tour around the Hjørundfjord is a randonee skiing tour, where we ski from village to village, carrying relatively light rucksacks.
+We ski to summits, explore valleys and numerous destinations en route.
+We bring everything we need for the week's tour in our rucksacks (we can also organise baggage transport).
+The daily legs around the fjord are tough, with ascents of up to 1,200-1,300 metres.
+We stay in high-quality, unique accommodations, including in the village of Trandal, which has a population of five or six and to which there is no road, and at the charming design hotel Villa Norangdal and the beautiful Sagafjord Hotel in Sæbø.
+Staying in such great accommodations on a fantastic skiing tour makes this a truly unique journey in our opinion, and well worth travelling from far and wide to experience!

 Mainly we will ski around the fjord.
-However, at some destinations we have to use taxis, ferries or shuttle boats to get around.
-Hjørundfjorden have multiple fantastic destination options, but the weather and skiing conditions determine the route we go for.
+However, at some destinations use taxis, ferries or shuttle boats in order to continue.
+Hjørundfjorden have multiple fantastic destination options, but the weather and skiing conditions determine our route.
 There are a variety of options based on the prevailing conditions.
 No matter where we ski, the fantastic view of the surrounding fjords will follow us.
-On some of the daily legs, we also ski right down to the shore, and you could in the right conditions go literally from summit to sea.
+On some of the daily legs, we ski right down to the shore, and in the right conditionsyou can go literally from summit to sea.
 If the conditions are good enough, we head up to some of Sunnmøre's classic randonee summits – Slogen, Blåbretind, Kolåstind and Skårasalen are some of the possible destinations en route.

-Skiing around a fjord is a unique experience – and if you dream about going on a really special skiing trip, this is definite choice!
+Skiing around a fjord is a unique experience – and if you dream about going on a special skiing tour, this is a definite choice!

 Day 1: Arrival in Ålesund